 If a user exceeds our bandwidth threshold, they can expect automated notifications alerting them of this.
 If their high bandwidth usage continues, the user will receive direct outreach from the Vimeo team.
 Users will have thirty (30) days to respond to our team and reach a resolution, and during that time there will be no changes to their account, videos, or service.

-Vimeo offers users access to a report in their account that shows monthly bandwidth usage (see this article for a walkthrough).
+Vimeo offers account owners access to a report in their account that shows monthly bandwidth usage (see Bandwidth Report Walkthrough for a walkthrough).

 Effective April 18, 2022